IBLS/SigOS/README.md

 # SigOS
-A simple operating system for managment of Live Steam Railroad Signals
+A simple operating system for management of Live Steam Railroad Signals